 Thorpe Moeckel, advanced poetry

-Thorpe is the author of three books of poems — Odd Botany, Making a Map of the River, and Venison: a poem.
+Thorpe Moeckel is the author of three books of poems: Odd Botany, Making a Map of the River, and Venison: a poem.
 Chapbooks include Meltlines and The Guessing Land.
 He teaches in the English and creative writing program at Hollins University.
 A former Kenan Visiting Writer at UNC-Chapel Hill, he has received an NEA Fellowship in poetry, a Jacob K. Javits Fellowship, the Gerald Cable Book Award, the George Garrett Award from the Fellowship of Southern Writers, and a Henry Hoyns Fellowship.
 His poetry is featured in several anthologies, including Field Work: Modern Poems from Eastern Forests, edited by Erik Reece, and From the Fishouse.
 His prose and poems appear in such journals as FIELD, Open City, The Antioch Review, Poetry Daily, Orion, Poetry, The Southern Review, and Virginia Quarterly Review.
-A new book is forthcoming in September 2015 from Etruscan Press.
+His most recent works are the nonfiction book Watershed Days: Adventures (A Little Thorny & Familiar) in the Home Range, and the epic/anti-epic Arcadia Road: A Trilogy.

 Daniel has written two collections of short stories: How Animals Mate (Overlook Press, 1999), which won the Sewanee Fiction Prize, and Nights I Dreamed of Hubert Humphrey, released in 2013 by Outpost 19 Books.
 His work has appeared in numerous journals and anthologies, including The Iowa Review, The Missouri Review, Joyland, The Cincinnati Review, Gargoyle, CutBank, Prairie Schooner, Surreal South, Another Chicago Magazine, StoryQuarterly, The Mississippi Review, Story, The Crescent Review, and Playboy.
 He is the recipient of fellowships from the National Endowment for the Arts, Massachusetts Cultural Council, Fine Arts Work Center in Provincetown, Henfield Foundation, University of Virginia, and Iowa Writers’ Workshop.
 He directs the creative writing program at University of New Mexico and teaches on the creative writing faculty of the low-residency M.F.A. program at Queens University in Charlotte.